Russian State TV Makes Mockery of Elena's Story

 In this light Russian leader suggested to give back Ukrainian passport to ex-Georgian, Mikhail Saakashvili.
 But, speaking seriously, Mr. Putin welcomed this kind of passport exchange between Moscow and Kyiv.

 PUTIN: I said many times that Ukrainian and Russian peoples are friends and even more.
 I think it is actually one nation.
 Just with some local cultural characteristics, with some different historic features.
-But in essence it is one single nation.
+But in essence, it is one single nation.

 ANCHORMAN: Later Vladimir Putin added that Russians and Ukrainians will only become stronger with dual citizenship.

 PUTIN: If Ukraine will be issuing passports to Russian citizens and we will be granting citizenship and passports to Ukrainians then sooner or later we will reach the expected outcome – everybody will have one unified citizenship.
 I very much welcome this.
-See you (in Ukrainian).

 ANCHORMAN: Now, all that's left is to find Russians who dream of becoming Ukrainians.